25 things to keep in your car

 18. Multi-tool

 A multi-tool is a small toolkit that includes common tools in a compact package that can fit right in your glove box.
-It includes scissors, a screwdriver, wrench, knife, and can/bottle opener to cover your bases should you need a tool.
+It includes scissors, a screwdriver, a wrench, a knife, and a can/bottle opener to cover your bases should you need a tool.

 19. Water Bottles